 “To the person who once asked me if I was “tough enough” to be a construction lawyer, women absolutely have the specialized skill and experience to handle any “tough” issue in their chosen field in the construction industry.
 And, you bet I am!
 I am excited to serve on local and national programs to further diversify the industry.”

 opened our San Antonio office as a managing partner and remains the managing principal.
 Stephanie’s expertise in construction litigation has earned her recognition from numerous publications and organizations.
-In 2022 she was recognized as a Top Woman Lawyer by the Texas Diversity Council Lawyer of the Year for Construction Litigation by Best Lawyers in America and named one of San Antonio’s Outstanding Women in Law in 2021 for Construction Litigation by S.A.
+In 2022 she was named as one of the Top 50 Women Leaders of San Antonio by Women We Admire.
+Stephanie was also recognized as a Top Woman Lawyer by the Texas Diversity Council Lawyer of the Year for Construction Litigation by Best Lawyers in America and named one of San Antonio’s Outstanding Women in Law in 2021 for Construction Litigation by S.A.
 Scene magazine.
 In 2019, she was named a Trademark Women of Distinction.
 Stephanie is Board Certified in Construction Law, Chair of the Texas Bar Construction Law Section, Chair of the Construction Law Foundation, recipient of the Outstanding Lawyer by the San Antonio Business Journal, Ranked by Chambers USA, Executive Board of Directors of ABC South Texas Chapter, Nominating Committee for the State Bar of Texas, Board of Directors for CFMA, AGC Consulting Contractors Council of America Educational Committee for AGC, and active leader in the ABC/AGC San Antonio Chapters.

 “I was fortunate to have female mentors who are leaders in the construction industry and have shown me that women have a voice, are accepted in this industry and can make a difference.
 I look forward to continuing my involvement in this industry and making a difference for my clients and the industry.”